LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 #### Person

 Person objects must be supported to represent display names for users.
-Person objects must have a `"type"` field with a value of `"Person"` and a `"name"` field with a string representing a nickname for the user to be presented alongside the user's DSNP User Id or handle.
+Person objects must include a `"type"` field with a value of `"Person"`.
+Person objects must include a `"name"` field with a string representing a nickname for the user to be presented alongside the user's DSNP User Id or handle.

 For example, the following would be a valid person object: